 The board of directors is the corporate seat of power.
 Those are the guys to lobby if you want to see corporations dishing out money to the poor and hungry instead of hoarding it for the greedy shareholders.

-Instead of wasting time putting pressure on shareholders to play nicely and make sure corporate profit is used to advance worthy causes, we could go straight to the decision-makers.
+Instead of wasting time putting pressure on shareholders to play nicely and make sure corporate profit is used to advance worthy causes, it might be more efficient to appeal directly to the decision-makers.
 That’s the board.
-If we can pack the board with our guys, even better.
-This is where the law comes in.
+Packing the board with people who support the right policies would obviously help, and that's where the law comes in.
 Law can help by making rules about who should sit on the board.
+You can see this in the debates about board diversity: people want to see more women on the board, more young people, fewer old white men basically.

 So: employee representatives on the board of directors or at least on the remuneration committee should produce some great results for income equality.
 Expanding the remit and focus of the board of directors by including employee representatives has been canvassed from time to time in the UK, receiving a detailed consideration in the Bullock Committee Report in the 1970s and more recently in the discussions surrounding the harmonization of European company law through worker participation in the European Company (Societas Europea, an EU corporation that has its very own special statute to encourage workers on the board of directors).